majanpolyclinic/brandbook/README.md

 </p>

 # Description
-Majan Polyclinic, established in 2023 and operational since January 2024 in Muscat, is strategically located on Al Maabilah, Al Seeb - Halban Rd (Sinaiyyah Street).
-Our core objective is to provide accessible, top-notch healthcare services with a focus on General Medicine and Dental Medicine at affordable rates, catering to the diverse needs of our community.
+Majan Polyclinic was established in 2023 and commenced operations in January 2024 in Muscat, specifically located on Al Maabilah, Al Seeb - Halban Rd.
+Our primary goal is to offer high-quality, efficient, and compassionate healthcare services at affordable prices to fulfill everyone's needs.

-As part of our ongoing commitment to excellence, we plan to expand our offerings to include specialized services such as Gynecology, Dermatology, Cardiology, ENT, and state-of-the-art Laboratory facilities.

-At Majan Polyclinic, we prioritize your well-being by cultivating a patient-centric approach, ensuring a pleasant and satisfying experience for every individual.
-We express gratitude for choosing Majan Polyclinic and assure you that our dedicated team is devoted to continuous improvement and professional development, reflecting our unwavering commitment to delivering high-quality, efficient, and compassionate healthcare.
+We commence our operations specializing in General Medicine and Dental Medicine.
+However, we have plans to expand our services to include Gynecology, Dermatology, Cardiology, ENT, and Laboratory facilities.
+We strive to ensure your experience at our clinic is both pleasant and satisfying by emphasizing a patient-centric philosophy and a commitment to continuous improvement.
+Thank you for choosing Majan Polyclinic.
+Our team is dedicated to ongoing professional development.

 # Vision
-Striving to evolve into a multi-specialty clinic, we aim to pioneer accountability and excellence in healthcare services.
-Our vision is to deliver comprehensive, ethical, up-to-date, and patient-centered medical care, setting a benchmark for quality and innovation in the healthcare industry.
+Becoming a multi-specialty clinic and a pioneer in accountability and excellence in healthcare services by providing comprehensive, ethical, up-to-date and patient-centered medical care.

 # Mission
-Our mission is to deliver excellence through compassionate and trustworthy care to all individuals.
-We are dedicated to creating the optimal setting for receiving exceptional care and fostering the best working environment.
+We are here to provide excellence, humanistic and trusted care to all people and prepare the best place to receive care and best environment to work.

 # Value
-Our actions are guided by a set of core values:

-1. **Accountability:** Taking responsibility for our actions and decisions, ensuring transparency and reliability in all aspects of our work.

-2. **Patients' Dignities and Humanity:** Prioritizing the respect, dignity, and humane treatment of every individual we serve, recognizing the uniqueness and importance of each person.

-3. **Constant Excellence:** Striving for continuous improvement and maintaining a commitment to excellence in all aspects of our healthcare services.

-4. **Ethical Compassionate Medical Care:** Upholding the highest ethical standards in providing compassionate medical care, fostering trust and confidence in our patients.

-5. **Teamwork and Professionalism:** Emphasizing collaboration and professionalism among our team members, fostering a positive and cohesive work environment for the benefit of our patients and the community.
+we are working based on (our values):

+- Accountability
+- Patients' dignities and humanity
+- Constant excellence
+- Ethical compassionate medical care
+- Teamwork and professionalism

 # Organization Colors
   <p align="center">